cdelker/ziaplot/docs/charts.rst

          title='Bar Chart From Dictionary')

-A :py:class:`ziaplot.bar.BarChartGrouped` creates a bar chart with multiple data series, grouped by x-value.
+A :py:class:`ziaplot.charts.bar.BarChartGrouped` creates a bar chart with multiple data series, grouped by x-value.
 The group value names are provided when the BarChart is instantiated.
-Sets of bars are then added as :py:class:`ziaplot.bar.BarChart.BarSeries`.
+Sets of bars are then added as :py:class:`ziaplot.charts.bar.BarSeries`.

 .. jupyter-execute::